eaglesky/VRBallGame/README.md

  information of other options.
 To run the second program, you just need to generate the binary file using Unity3D and run it directly.

-We've provided executables in Bin folder.
-(SimpleCLM.exe is the first program and vr.exe is the second one, only tested on 64-bit Windows machine)

 The parameter file is customizable(and should be).
 The format is as follows: